Lightweight Titanium Coffee Press for Camping

 0

-Lightweight Titanium Coffee Press for Camping photo review
+7 reviews for Lightweight Titanium Coffee Press for Camping

 Great coffee.
 Switching from a Keurig, I doubt I can ever go back – I can’t believe the flavor difference and what I’ve been missing out on.
 Like others, I was concerned about the polyester filter – I simply removed it so it’s 100% metal, and I get little to no grounds in my coffee.
 It’s also super lightweight, so I can’t wait to take it on the trails with me!